IdeasOnCanvas/AppReceiptValidator/README.md

 ## Demo Apps

-Paste base64-encoded receipt data into the macOS or iOS demo app to see what Hekate parses from it.
+Paste base64-encoded receipt data into the macOS or iOS demo app to see what AppReceiptValidator parses from it.

 ## How it Works

-### Hekate Uses OpenSSL
+### AppReceiptValidator Uses OpenSSL

 OpenSSL is used for pkcs7 container parsing and signature validation, and also for parsing the ASN1 payload of the pkcs7, which contains the receipts attributes.